 - It keeps your investments in digital form, eliminating the need for paper documents.

 - This makes it easy for you to check and manage your stocks online, providing great convenience.

-A demat account helps investors hold shares and securities in an electronic format.
-This kind of account is also called a dematerialised account.
-It also helps to keep proper track of all the investments an individual makes in shares, exchange-traded funds, bonds, and mutual funds in one place.
+A Demat account helps investors hold shares and securities in an electronic format.
+It is also commonly known as a Dematerialised account.
+This account helps keep track of an investor’s holdings in shares, exchange-traded funds, bonds, and mutual funds in one place.

 - It eliminates unnecessary paperwork.